aspose-slides/Aspose.Slides-Products/slides/en/benefits/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Export to video with animation support" %}}

-One of the advantages of Aspose.Slides is that it can export presentations to video formats, such as MP4 or WEBM, with animation support.
+One of the advantages of Aspose.Slides is that it can generate frames for video export.
 This means that you can create dynamic and interactive videos from your presentations, which can be useful for various purposes, such as online learning, marketing, or entertainment.
-You can also customize the video settings, such as resolution, frame rate, quality, and etc.
+You can also customize the video settings, such as resolution, frame rate, quality, etc.

-The other products, however, do not support exporting presentations to video with animation support.
-It can only export presentations to video without animation, which means that the output will be static and boring.
-This means that if you want to create a video from your presentation that contains animation, you will not be able to do it with another product.
-You will have to use another tool or record the screen, which can be inconvenient and low-quality.
+However, other products do not support exporting presentations to video with animations.
+They can only export presentations to video without animations, which means the output will be static and less engaging.
+This means that if you want to create a video from a presentation that contains animations, you will not be able to do it with another product.
+You will have to use another tool or record the screen, which can be inconvenient and may result in lower-quality output.

 Here is an example of how Aspose.Slides for .NET can <a href="https://docs.aspose.com/slides/net/convert-powerpoint-to-video/">export a presentation to video</a> with animation support.